FrancisUsher/fauxrmie/README.md

 I have tested this in my 40rmie LX using the no-blockers, no-encoders layout.

 There should be no problems using the other layouts as I put quite a bit of effort into checking the component positions matched the original PCB.
-Ho **_Order at your own risk!_**
+However _Order at your own risk!_

+## Production

 Dimensions: 309.5625mm x 112.0325mm

-## Production

 The files in `jlcpcb` should contain everything you need to need to order PCBA from JLCPCB as of their January 2024 component selection.